Inapproximability of the Partition Function for the Antiferromagnetic Ising and Hard-Core Models: NP-Hardness Results

 Recall that for $i\in\{+,-\}$, $q^i$ is the probability that the root of the infinite $(\Delta-1)$-ary tree $\TDary$ is assigned the spin $-1$ in the extremal measure $\hat{\mu}^{j}$ (see Section~\ref{sec:tree-recursions}). \end{lemma}

-We now describe briefly how the required property of $H$ is established in \cite{Sly10}.
-This is done in two steps: \begin{enumerate} \item First prove that in the graph $\overline{G}$, conditioned on the phase $i\in \{+,-\}$, the spins of the vertices in $U$ behave in expectation as a product distribution $Q^i_U$ on $\{-1,+1\}^{U}$.
+We now describe briefly how these properties of $H$ are established in \cite{Sly10}.
+This is done in two steps: \begin{enumerate} \item First prove that in the graph $\overline{G}$, conditioned on the phase $i\in \{+,-\}$, the spins of the vertices in $U$ are asymptotically (jointly) distributed as a product distribution $Q^i_U$ on $\{-1,+1\}^{U}$.
 The latter distribution is obtained by replacing $R$ with $U$ in the definition of $Q^i_R$ in Lemma~\ref{lem:gadget2}.
 Roughly, this can be obtained as follows from what we have seen so far: in Section~\ref{sec:proof-approach} we showed that for a random $\Delta$-regular bipartite graph, with high probability over the choice of the graph, in the Gibbs distribution the total weight of configurations from the set $\Sigma^{p^+,p^-}$ dominate exponentially over the rest.
 An analogous phenomenon occurs for a graph $\overline{G}\sim \overline{\G}$, which allows to quantify the aforementioned behavior, see Section~\ref{sec:modifiedaaa} for more details. \item Translate the results to $R$.
-This is accomplished in a crafty way in \cite{Sly10}: the product measures on $\{-1,+1\}^{U}$ are analogous to the even and odd boundaries in the infinite $(\Delta-1)$-ary tree, providing for an elegant translation of the results.
+This is accomplished in a crafty way in \cite{Sly10}: the product measures $Q^{i}_U$ on $\{-1,+1\}^{U}$ are analogous to the even and odd boundaries in the infinite $(\Delta-1)$-ary tree, providing for an elegant translation of the results (see the proof of the second part of Lemma~\ref{lem:gadget2} for more details).
 Moreover, the extremality of the measures implies that the roots of the trees, conditioned on the phase, are strongly concentrated around their expected value.
-The latter part follows after studying non-reconstruction in the extremal measures and proving that the correlation of the spins in $R$ to the spins in $U$ decays doubly exponentially in $\ell$, see Section~\ref{sec:reco}. \end{enumerate} In Section~\ref{sec:modifiedaaa}, we give the lemmas in \cite{Sly10} which require adjustment in the 2-spin model.
-Their proofs follow the same way as in \cite{Sly10}, by comparing the quantities in the graph distribution $\overline{\mathcal{G}}$ with those in the distribution $\G$.
+The latter part follows after studying non-reconstruction in the extremal measures and proving that the correlation of the spins of the vertices in $R$ to the spins of the vertices in $U$ decays doubly exponentially in $\ell$, see Section~\ref{sec:reco}.
+Crucially, this allows to bound the distance between the (true) distribution of the spins of the vertices in $R$ (conditioned on the phase $i$) and the product distribution $Q^i_R$ by an inverse polynomial function of $n$. \end{enumerate} In Section~\ref{sec:modifiedaaa}, we give the lemmas in \cite{Sly10} which require adjustment in the 2-spin model.
+Their proofs are analogous to those in \cite{Sly10}, by comparing the quantities in the graph distribution $\overline{\mathcal{G}}$ with those in the distribution $\G$.
 In Section~\ref{sec:reco}, we describe the non-reconstruction results that Sly uses.
 Finally, in Section~\ref{sec:sketchproof}, we give the proof of Lemma~\ref{lem:gadget2} and conclude Theorem~\ref{thm:mainNP}, checking that Sly's arguments go through in our setting as well.